tylerwray/me/blog/react-anti-patterns/index.md

 React created a built-in approach to solving this problem.
 It's called [Context](https://reactjs.org/docs/context.html).

-Context can solve this problem quite nicely, and I recommend learning the api.
+Context can solve this problem quite nicely, and I recommend learning the API.
 However, if you use something like Redux, Apollo, Relay, MobX, or anything similar, keep in mind the next Anti-pattern.

 ---